For a list of employers and traditional CV, please contact me.

 When I'm off my computer, I like road biking around San Luis Obispo, noodling on my guitar and

 long walks on the beach.
-I have a sizable and growing record collection and try to see as many live shows as I can.
+I have an evergrowing record collection and like seeing shows.
 I also like tinkering with electronics, designing and building guitar amplifiers and effects and 3D printing.
 I've documented some of my adventures on Instagram.

 My family currently grows almonds and used to grow apricots and plums in Madera, Merced and Fresno Counties of California's Central Valley.
 Between projects and during harvest time, I usually help out by either sitting on a tractor or working on equipment.
 We proudly grow for Blue Diamond.
 Working outside is a nice change of pace from web development; I think I'm working the oldest(farming) and newest(web dev) jobs.